-Let’s illustrate example and issuance of shares effect on the balance sheet.
+Let’s illustrate the example and issuance of shares effect on the balance sheet.
 In March 2017, DMart which is an operator of the retail chain has completed its IPO.
-It had issued 62,541,806 equity shares with face value of INR 10 each, but the issuance price of the share was INR 299 per share.
+It had issued 62,541,806 equity shares with a face value of INR 10 each, but the issuance price of the share was INR 299 per share.
 That means it has received 62,541,806*299 = INR 187,00 million from IPO.
 So below would change in its accounts:

 Let’s examine below the screenshot of the balance sheet of D-Mart:

 Shares at No Par Value

 - That means corporations are not having any kind of legal obligations to its debt holders.

-- Though the par value of stock usually is so low that no par value also won’t provide much of the difference.
+- Though the par value usually is so low that no par value also won’t provide much of the difference.

 - Par Value is an important term for any small business owner to understand before opening a corporation.

 - It provides a benchmark that stock price cannot go below this price.

 - Par value is just a notional number which doesn’t say anything about the market value of shares.